Saloni0912/springboot-blog-rest-api/README.md

 3. Add JWT Token to create post.
 4. Add new user using the register api.
 5. Search posts based on title and description.
+6. All the CRUD Operations for Post, Category and Comments can be explored.

 ## Updates :
 Currently, I am working on adding BDD test framework using JUnit 5 and Mockito.